 Being too direct is considered rude.
 Instead of saying “I’ll have another one” to order a beer, try “I would like to have another beer” or “Can I have a beer, please?”

 On Sundays, do as the Swiss do and refrain from any noisy activities.

 If you leave your car in the visitor spot next to a building that you are not visiting, someone will realize it and leave a nice note warning you about it.

 Don’t touch others’ kids (or kiss them).

 Table manners: It is considered rude if you eat with the left hand in your lap.
-Hold the fork in your right and the knife in your left hand at all times.
+Hold the fork in your left and the knife in your right hand at all times.

 It’s better not to talk to dogs in shops or restaurants.
 This might excite them – and their owners!

 And if you ask for salt or pepper for your dish, you’re inadvertently insulting the chef.

 Don’t call a two hour walk a “hike”.
 You will gain a smile from the Swiss who consider this a long walk, tops!